 The Bagel Bakery in China Basin has been turning out fresh New York-style bagels since 1976.
 You can get them by the dozen, but the real move is to order their veggie bagel sandwich.
 It comes with cream cheese, cucumber, tomato, onion, and a slightly sweet balsamic dressing.
 We like it better without lettuce.

-Beauty’s in Oakland made excellent wood-fired bagels, but since joining forces with Wise Sons in August, they’ve shifted to kettle boiling their bagels.
-The new versions are less chewy than we remember, and better when toasted, but they’re still some of the better ones in the East Bay.
+Beauty’s in Oakland made excellent wood-fired bagels, but since joining forces with Wise Sons last year, they’ve shifted to kettle boiling their bagels.
+The new versions are less chewy than we remember, but they’re still a solid choice if you want a bagel in the East Bay.
 Their menu has also changed to include Wise Sons classics, like pastrami and latkes.
 But don’t worry, you can still get Beauty’s great lox or the fried chicken bagel sandwiches, every day from 7am-3pm at their Temescal location.

 House Of Bagels

 This Jewish deli has been around since the ’60s, and it’s a Geary Blvd. institution.
-They sell pastries (there’s hamantaschen year-round) and challah, but you’re here for their great selection of New York-style bagels that are baked fresh daily.
-House of Bagels isn’t toasting bagels or making sandwiches to-go right now, so on a recent visit, we ordered one and toasted it at home.
-The everything seasoning was on the lighter side, but it was still salty and flavorful.
+They sell challah and pastries like rugelach and hamentaschen, but you’re here for their great selection of New York-style bagels that are baked fresh daily.
+We like the everything - the seasoning is on the lighter side, but it’s still salty and flavorful.
+Walk up or order ahead.

 Saul's Restaurant & Deli

-Saul’s recently started boiling and baking their own bagels in-house.
-If you want them when they’re warm and fresh out of the oven, order when Saul’s opens at 11:30am.
-The bagels are soft, chewy, and moist, and have a golden-brown crust.
-Don’t be surprised when you eat at least two out of the bag on the way home.
+Last summer, Saul’s in Berkeley started boiling and baking their own bagels in-house.
+The bagels are soft, chewy, and moist, and have a golden-brown crust - don’t be surprised when you eat at least two out of the bag on the way home.
 Currently, Saul’s is making five types of bagels: plain, everything, sesame, poppyseed, and onion.
-Note the cap of six bagels per order.

 If you’re someone who likes bagel flavors that go beyond the classic sesame, plain, or everything, head to Holey Bagel.
 They make spinach, sun-dried tomato, and chocolate chip bagels, to name a few.
 We especially love them with their house-made chive cream cheese, or as a fluffy egg sandwich.